-The Junge Deutsche Philharmonie with David Afkham and Steve Isserlis
+The Junge Deutsche Philharmonie with David Afkham and Steven Isserlis

 Junge Deutsche Philharmonie